JiajunMeng/jiajunmeng.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Welcome!
 My name is Jiajun Meng (孟嘉俊), and I am a second-year PhD student in the School of Economics and Management at Beihang University.
 My research interests include online platforms, the economics of AI, the operations–marketing interface, and behavioral economics.
-Methodologically, I employ game-theoretic and analytical modeling approaches.
+Methodologically, I employ game-theoretic and analytical modeling.

 # Publications